gardener/external-dns-management/README.md

 The controllers to run can be selected with the `--controllers` option.
 Here the following controller groups can be used:
 - `dnssources`: all DNS Source Controllers.
-It includes the conrollers
+It includes the controllers
-  - `ingress-dns`: handle DNS annotations for the standard kubernetes ingress resource
+  - `ingress-dns`: handle DNS annotations for the standard Kubernetes ingress resource
-  - `service-dns`: handle DNS annotations for the standard kubernetes service resource
+  - `service-dns`: handle DNS annotations for the standard Kubernetes service resource

 - `dnscontrollers`: all DNS Provisioning Controllers.
 It includes the controllers
   - `compound`: common DNS provisioning controller